Agastache aurantiaca, A. Cana-Hybr. A. x hybrida, Agastache mexicana,

 Spikes of brilliant orange flowers late spring into fall.
 Bushy 14 inch tall plants, scented, gray-green leaves.
 Flowers first year.
 Prefers soil that is more fertile, tolerates more summer water, compared to most other Agastaches.
 Winter hardy to zone 5.
 Grow with: 'Hidcote Superior' Lavender seeds, Red Hot Poker seeds, 'Zebrina' Zebra Hollyhock seeds.

 First year flowering, 18 inch tall, branching perennial.
 Vivid, rose-purple tubular flowers enclosed in purple calyx, June to October.
 Excellent cut flower.
 Leaves bronze-colored and fragrant.
 Winter hardy to zone 5.
-Grow with: 'Table Mountain' Hardy Ice Plant seeds, and 'Sunburst Ruby' Penstemon seeds.
+Grows nicely with 'Table Mountain' Hardy Ice Plant seeds, and 'Sunburst Ruby' Penstemon seeds.

 APRICOT SPRITE Agastache Seeds